-Protest actions: media campaign, demonstration and protest camp

-The protest actions are special actions done by the extinction rebel (when the role is not in play, they can be done by the burned-out birder).
+PROTEST ACTIONS: MEDIA CAMPAIGN, DEMONSTRATION AND PROTEST CAMP The protest actions are special actions done by the extinction rebel (when the role is not in play, they can be done by the burned-out birder).
 Protest actions are advanced in the same kind of two-stage manner as other tile actions.
 Protest tokens block developers from constructing planned projects on the tiles they are placed on.
 A media campaign (yellow side) token can only be placed on a nature tile that has a project plan token on it (light grey side up).
 Once per turn, the extinction rebel may pay 1€ to place up to 2 media campaign tokens onto tiles with project plans tokens.
 Developers can remove a media campaign by paying 2€.
 Removed tokens are returned to the conservationist who played them.

-Once per turn, a single media campaign on a playing area tile can be turned into a demonstration (orange side), by paying 1€ + 1 [IMAGE: binoc tiny]
+Once per turn, a single media campaign on a playing area tile can be turned into a demonstration (orange side), by paying 1€ +♦♦.

-.
 The knowledge card must match the nature type of the tile (or be holistic knowledge).
 Removing a demonstration costs 2€ and a successful die roll of 4-6.
 Removed tokens are returned to the conservationist who played them.

-A demonstration that was made during a previous turn can be turned into a permanent protest camp blocking the whole project, by paying 4€ + 1K.
+A demonstration that was made during a previous turn can be turned into a permanent protest camp blocking the whole project, by paying $4 \in + \infty$.
 The knowledge card must match the nature type of the tile (or be holistic knowledge).
 When a protest camp is established, the demonstration token is moved onto the project header token of the same project.
 A protest camp can be established only once per game.
 It is not possible to remove the protest camp.

-Other actions

-Playing an action card

-Players can choose to play one action card from their hand during their turn.
-Some action cards with the symbol [IMAGE: hand_tiny] can only be played during the permit process.
+34 Other actions PLAYING AN ACTION CARD Players can choose to play one action card from their hand during their turn.
+Some action cards with the symbol 🚣 can only be played during the permit process.
 These cards can be played even during another player's turn.

-Negotiating and trading

-Players can negotiate any kind of deal or trade any cards in their hand with any players at any time during the game, even when it's not their turn.
+NEGOTIATING AND TRADING Players can negotiate any kind of deal or trade any cards in their hand with any players at any time during the game, even when it's not their turn.
 However, players cannot have more than seven cards in their hand at any time.

-End of turn

-Discarding

-If a player has more than seven cards at the end of their turn, they must discard down to seven cards.
+End of turn DISCARDING If a player has more than seven cards at the end of their turn, they must discard down to seven cards.
 A player can also voluntarily discard one card, even if they have less than seven cards in hand.

-Drawing cards

-The player fills their hand up to 5 cards.
-Conservationists can only draw cards from the main deck (including the three face-up cards next to the main deck).
+DRAWING CARDS The player fills their hand up to 5 cards.
+Conservationists can only draw cards from the main deck (including the three faceup cards next to the main deck).
 Developers can take cards from both the main deck and the funding deck.
 After drawing, replace any drawn face-up cards with cards from the top of the main deck, up to three face-up cards.
 After this the turn passes clockwise to the next player.

-6. End of the game
+35

-The game ends after 5 rounds in a 6 player game and after 7 rounds in a 4 player game.
+4. END OF THE GAME The game ends after 5 rounds in a 6 player game and after 7 rounds in a 4 player game.
 The final score is calculated after the final round.